d-bl/MAE-gf/docs/bias.md

 ## Introduction

-Traditionally, a bias ground is made as follows: make two stitches diagonally, make a stitch in the middle with these two, make two diagonal, stitch in the middle, etc.
+On this page several variants of the bias ground.
 Sometimes, the bias ground is referred to as [_rose ground_](roses), especially the _bias crossed rose style_ and _crossed short bias_.

 ## Traditional Bias Ground

 ![traditional][p-0221-tr]
+Traditionally, a bias ground is made as follows: make two stitches diagonally, make a stitch in the middle with these two, make two diagonal, stitch in the middle, etc.
 <p style="clear: both"></p>

 [p-0221-tr]: ../images/bias/g-bias-tr.svg?align=right "traditional bias ground"